fstarpath/AStar/README.md

 https://github.com/fstarpath/FStar-test-1/commit/46640d6cfce1a03faf4b5a20fcff2206d0476cb7?diff=split

 The api key in the source code is for this project only.
 If you want to test FStar in your own code, please send us a message and ask for a new key.
-Email: fstarpath at gmail.com